--Try to book your hotel or Airbnb in a central location.
+-Try to book your hotel or vacation rental in a central location.
 If you’re planning to visit a major city, consider proximity to both tourist sites and metro stations that serve multiple lines.
 In our experience, being 5 minutes closer to a really good metro station in a place like Paris or NYC is more important than being 5 minutes closer to a single tourist attraction you might visit once.

 -Keep your kids safe on the plane.
 If you’re flying with an infant, we do recommend bringing a car seat on board the flight and using it.
 For toddlers, consider bringing the CARES harness (full review here).